ccoutant/dwarf-locations/005-locations-on-stack.md

 ### Section 3.10 Implicit Locations [adapted from 2.6.1.1.4]

-Move the contents of Section 2.6.1.1.4 here, replacing the term "location description" with "location" throughout, except for the last non-normative paragraph, which should remain as is:
+Move the contents of Section 2.6.1.1.4 here.

+Move the last non-normative paragraph to the start of the section and replace the term "location descriptions" with "location expressions":

-> *DWARF location descriptions are intended ...*
+> *DWARF location expressions are intended ...*

+In the remainder of the section, replace the term "location description" with "location" throughout.

-In the first paragraph, change "but whose contents are nonetheless either known or known to be undefined" to "but whose contents are nonetheless known".
+In the first (normative) paragraph, change "but whose contents are nonetheless either known or known to be undefined" to "but whose contents are nonetheless known".